peteroupc/peteroupc.github.io/colorgen.md

 [Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>](https://en.wikipedia.org/wiki/YCbCr) (also known as YCbCr, YCrCb, or  Y&prime;CrCb) is a color model used above all in video encoding.
 A color in Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> consists of three components in the following order:

 - Y&prime;, or _luma_, is an integer 16 or greater and 235 or less: 16 for black, and 235 for white.<sup>[(15)](#Note15)</sup>
-- C<sub>_B_</sub>, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
+- C<sub>_B_</sub>, or _blue chroma_, is based on the difference between blue and luma and is an integer 16 or greater and 240 or less.
-- C<sub>_R_</sub>, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.
+- C<sub>_R_</sub>, or _red chroma_, is, based on the difference between red and luma and is an integer 16 or greater and 240 or less.

 The following pseudocode converts colors between RGB and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
 Each RGB color is in 8/8/8 format (rather than 0-1 format) with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;